NI-Measurement-Plug-Ins/abstraction-layer-python/docs/FAL in Measurement Plug-In.md

    NI-DAQmx | nidaqmx
    NI-SWITCH | nirelaydriver

-2. The instrument type id for custom instruments should be a single word, adhering to Python standards.
+2. The `INSTRUMENT_TYPE_ID` for custom instruments should be a single word, adhering to Python standards.
    Accordingly, the directories for the instrument models should also be in lowercase.
 Example:
    [`keysightdmm`](../source/measurements/source_measure_dc_voltage_fal/fal/keysightdmm/keysightdmm.py).